epi2me-labs/wf-clone-validation/README.md

 ### 3. Trim reads

 If a trim length is provided, the reads are then trimmed at the ends using [SeqKit](https://bioinf.shenwei.me/seqkit/).
 Use the default value of 0 if no trimming is desired, such as for non-linearized plasmid sequences or linearized plasmid sequences that have already been trimmed.
-At this stage SeqKit is also used to filter out reads that are longer than 1.2 x the approximate size or shorter than 100bp.
+At this stage SeqKit is also used to filter out reads that are longer than 1.2 x the approximate size or shorter than 100bp, and reads that don't meet the minimum quality score set by the `min_quality` parameter.

 ### 4. Subsample reads